jmaarleveld/Snippet-Analysis-Data/README.md

 3) Included nonterminals for lists of syntactic units (statements, methods, etc.)
 4) Included nonterminals for incomplete blocks
 5) Included nonterminals for empty module and comments.
 Added comment stripping

+Additionally, the `benchmarks` directory contains benchmark data.
+The files with the suffix `toplevel` are benchmarks for parsing with a specific top-level nonterminal, while the other files are benchmarks made with specific nonterminals used for parsing (i.e. the classification).

+The `diffs` directory contains metadata files required to run the benchmarks.

 Note that data corresponding to jEdit has been named with "trunk" due to a typo early on in the project.